unixunion/vertx-couchbase/README.md

 #### FLUSHBUCKET

-Deletes all documents in a bucket
+Deletes all documents in a bucket, please note the response comes back when the cluster accepts your command, NOT when the bucket is flushed!

 ##### request